 Patient results are uploaded to our secure Prescriber Portal and you will be notified by e-mail when results are available.
 Due to the complexity and number of tests, our turn-around-time may vary.
 Please click here for our current turn-around-time.
 Click here to log-in to the Prescriber Portal and order the Cunningham Panel™.

 Moleculera can also accept orders written on a prescription form.
 Prescription form orders must include the following information:

 - Provider name, address, phone/fax number, email (for results) and NPI.

-- Patient full name, gender and date of birth,
+- Patient full name, sex assigned at birth and date of birth.

 - Responsible party name, email address, and phone number.